Do you have a confined space rescue plan?

 What is Confined Space Rescue?

-Confined spaces can be storage tanks, ductwork, pits, or any other area that’s narrow and difficult to get to.
-You might not think twice about working near a small space like this, but you need to think about the dangers of someone getting trapped in these places.
+Confined spaces include storage tanks, ductwork, pits, and other areas that are narrow and difficult to reach.
+You might not think twice about working in a small space like this, but you need to consider the dangers of someone getting trapped there.

 For example, there’s the danger of injury if someone falls from a certain height into a confined space.
-While this danger might be present whether or not the space is narrow, confined spaces carry more risk because you might not be able to assist the person until you can get them out safely.
+While this danger might be present regardless of the space’s narrowness, confined spaces pose a greater risk because you might not be able to assist the person until you can get them out safely.

 Then there are other dangers, like loss of air, extreme temperatures, and the risk of being engulfed by a substance.